 I believe that when deliverance is hard, it's not that you're having this big demonic battle.
 It's because a part of you is in agreement with the bondage or is getting some sort of benefit out of it.
 I know that sounds sick, but it's also really normal.
-Another all too common issue is people trying to cast out parts of themselves but many of you are also smarter than that, and that's a whole 'nother post.
+Another all too common issue is people trying to cast out parts of themselves which are just deeply wounded and that's a whole 'nother post.
 The other possibility is that the demon is gone, but you haven't adjusted and are stuck in your pattern.

 Benefits and Agreements